thomasmf/nomenine-defunct/documentation/tutorial/syntax.md

 into Nominine, one must write

         ( f (: ( a b ) ( c d ) ) )

-It may seem like a lot of parenthesis, but when placing an expression in a context, one can usually loose the outer parenthesis and get

-        f (: ( a b ) ( c d ) )

-which in my opinion is not bad.

 This expression could be translated into something like ( translated Mininine expression ):